pagkly/Zed/Investopedia4/Forming a Limited Partnership What You Should Know.md

 Forming a Limited Partnership: What You Should Know
 ## What Is a Limited Partnership (LP)?

-A limited partnership (LP)—not to be confused with a [[limited liability partnership (LLP)]](https://www.investopedia.com/articles/investing/090214/limited-liability-partnership-llp-basics.asp)—is a partnership made up of two or more partners.
+A limited partnership (LP)—not to be confused with a [[limited liability partnership (LLP)]](https://www.investopedia.com/articles/investing/090214/limited-[[Liability|liability]]-partnership-llp-basics.asp)—is a partnership made up of two or more partners.
 The general partner oversees and runs the business while limited partners do not partake in managing the business.
-However, the general partner has unlimited liability for the debt, and any limited partners have limited liability up to the amount of their investment.
+However, the general partner has unlimited liability for the [[Debt|debt]], and any limited partners have limited liability up to the amount of their investment.

 ### Key Takeaways

 -   A limited partnership exists when two or more partners go into business together, but one or more of the partners are only liable up to the amount of their investment.
--   The general partner of the LP has unlimited liability.
+-   The general partner of the LP has unlimited [[Liability|liability]].
--   There are three types of partnerships: limited partnership, general partnership, and joint venture.
+-   There are three types of partnerships: limited partnership, general partnership, and [[Joint|joint]] venture.
 -   Most U.S. states govern the formation of limited partnerships, requiring registration with the Secretary of State.

 ## Understanding Limited Partnerships

 Generally, a [[partnership]](https://www.investopedia.com/terms/p/partnership.asp) is a business owned by two or more individuals.
-There are three forms of partnerships: general partnership, joint venture, and limited partnership.
+There are three forms of partnerships: general partnership, [[Joint|joint]] venture, and limited partnership.
 The three forms differ in various aspects, but also share similar features.

 In all forms of partnerships, each partner must contribute resources such as property, money, skills, or labor to share in the business' profits and losses.
 At least one partner takes part in making decisions regarding the business' day-to-day affairs.